-This fellowship for Asia Pacific studies was established in 2020 to honor long-time member John E. Merow.
-Made possible by a provision in Merow’s estate along with additional funding from the Merow Foundation, the fellowship honors his abiding interest in the Asia Pacific and his many contributions to the Council.
-The fellowship focuses on producing rigorous analysis and practical proposals to help U.S. policymakers navigate the complicated politics and challenges related to the Asia Pacific region.
+This fellowship for Asia-Pacific studies was established in 2020 to honor long-time member John E. Merow.
+Made possible by a provision in Merow’s estate along with additional funding from the Merow Foundation, the fellowship honors his abiding interest in the Asia-Pacific region and his many contributions to the Council.
+The fellowship focuses on producing rigorous analysis and practical proposals to help U.S. policymakers navigate the complicated politics and challenges related to the Asia-Pacific region.

 John E. Merow (1929–2019)

 John E. Merow was a distinguished member of the Council on Foreign Relations from 1977 until his passing in 2019.
 After serving as a lieutenant in the U.S. Navy, Merow graduated from Harvard Law School and in 1958 began his six-decade tenure at the international law firm Sullivan & Cromwell.
 First an associate, he rose to partner, then vice chairman, and became the firm’s chairman and senior partner in 1987.
 He led Sullivan & Cromwell through a challenging time of international expansion that included opening offices in Australia and Japan.
 He transitioned to senior counsel in 1994, a position he held until his death.